ghc-proposals/ghc-proposals/proposals/0000-quiet-foralls.rst

 any inferred forall's come in: they are explicilty specified by the user.
 There is nothing "inferred" about them!

+This has come up before.  `GHC ticket #22648 <https://gitlab.haskell.org/ghc/ghc/-/issues/22648>`_ shows that the order of inferred variables is actually observable.
+The ticket says "Interestingly enough, the type variables ``{a}`` and ``{b}`` are "inferred" only de jure; in the actual program, they are very much specified by an explicit forall.
+In other words, their order is determined by the source code, not by implementation details of the compiler."

 Proposed change specification
 =================================